How to Remove Ticks From Llamas & Alpacas

 Whether you are raising llamas or alpacas on your homestead or you just have a few llamas as livestock guardians, you need to be aware of the danger that the common deer tick can pose to your camelids.
 A tick can harm a llama or alpaca.
 A bunch of ticks can kill a llama or alpaca.
-While other livestock don’t seem to be bothered much by tick paralysis, llamas and alpacas are particularly susceptible.
-However, armed with knowledge you can save your llamas and alpacas from this common Spring parasite disease.
+While other livestock doesn’t seem to be bothered much by tick paralysis, llamas and alpacas are particularly susceptible.
+However, armed with the knowledge you can save your llamas and alpacas from this common Spring parasite disease.

 Tick Season on your farm

 Tick season goes from May 1st to the end of June at Joybilee Farm.
-The season will vary where you live, but tends to go from after snow melt till the dry heat of summer comes.
+The season will vary where you live but tends to go from after snowmelt till the dry heat of summer comes.
 While the tick life cycle has many stages, only the adult stage is of concern during this time.
 Adult ticks climb up grass and plants in your homestead pasture and hold up their legs, sensing or looking for prey.
 They have special organs located on the first pair of legs, called Haller’s organs, that detect carbon dioxide.
-When a warm blooded animal walks past, the tick crawls onto their legs and begins crawling up the body in order to attach to their “host”.
+When a warm-blooded animal walks past, the tick crawls onto their legs and begins crawling up the body in order to attach to their “host”.
 Once attached the female engorges herself with a blood meal over several days and then drops off to lay her eggs on a leaf.
 She will lay 1000 to 8000 eggs.
 A tick’s life cycle spans a year and the most dangerous part to camelids is the last couple of months.

 Tick paralysis in llamas and alpacas

-While ticks are a vector for disease, and implicated in cases of Lyme disease in humans, this article focuses on the problem that ticks cause to llamas.
-In May of 2008 two of our llamas started acting uncoordinated.
+While ticks are a vector for disease and implicated in cases of Lyme disease in humans, this article focuses on the problem that ticks cause llamas.
+In May of 2008, two of our llamas started acting uncoordinated.
 They staggered when they walked, acting almost drunk.
-By the end of the day they were sitting in normal llama position but were unable to stand up.
-By the next morning their necks were stretched out on the ground and they could not lift their heads.
+By the end of the day, they were sitting in normal llama position but were unable to stand up.
+By the next morning, their necks were stretched out on the ground and they could not lift their heads.
 We thought they were dead, but on closer examination, they were still alert.
 They could flutter their eyelids, although they could not rise.
 One was a robust male, the other a yearling female.
 None of our other llamas were affected.
 On close examination, ticks were found on the bodies of our llamas.
 After carefully removing the ticks, the llamas were back up on their feet within 48 hours.
 Our Male had 27 ticks and the young female had 15 ticks.
 This was a serious tick infestation.

 Ticks generally attach on llamas on the neck, behind the ears, and in the dark between the hind legs, up in the groan.
-Our llamas will come to us if a tick attaches to them, so that we can check them.
+Our llamas will come to us if a tick attaches to them so that we can check them.
 Not all llamas will let you know.
 Injecting Ivomec can inhibit the ticks, somewhat, but anti-parasitical drugs are not a substitute for regularly checking for ticks and removing them.
 In an especially severe Spring, we will use Ivomec as a preventative to make our llamas inhospitable to ticks.
 Check with your vet, if you choose to use an anti-parasitic drug, like Ivomec.